sushil-great/Nana-Remix/README.md

 ## Userbot + Assistant for Telegram

-A Modular Pyrogram Based Userbot with an Assitant
+A Modular Pyrogram Based Userbot with an Assistant

 ## Installation Guide